edgexfoundry/edgex-docs/docs_src/threat-models/stride-model/EdgeXFoundryThreatReportV2.2.md

                                       without any authentication.
 Auto provisioning
                                       shold be limited to pick up trusted devices.
                                       Protocols such as BACnet do allow for authentication with the device/sensor.
-In this
-                                      case, the device service should be written to use proper authentication.
-Commercial 3rd party
+Commercial
-                                      software or extensions to EdgeX (see, for example, RSA's Netwitness IoT:
+                                      3rd party software or extensions to EdgeX (see, for example, RSA's Netwitness IoT:
                                       https://www.netwitness.com/en-us/products/iot/)
-                                      could be used to detect anomalous sensor/device communications and isolate the sensor from the system.
+                                      could be used to detect anomalous sensor/device communications and isolate the sensor from the system, but there is no ability in EdgeX directly to protect against a spoofed device/sensor that does not authenticate (which is the norm in some older OT protocols).

   **Mitigator:**                      Adopter

   **Mitigation Status:**              Mitigation written
   ----------------------------------- -------------------------------------------------

-#### 17. The Device/Sensor Data Store Could Be Corrupted  \[State: Needs Investigation\]  \[Priority: High\]
+#### 30. The Device/Sensor Data Store Could Be Corrupted  \[State: Not Applicable\]  \[Priority: High\]

   ----------------------------------- -------------------------------------------------
   **Category:**                       Tampering